Camy8701/LYNCKWEBSITE/docs/DESIGN-SYNC-GUIDE.md

 1. HTML elements have `data-translate="Key"` attributes
 2. `js/translations.js` contains key-value pairs for EN and DE
 3. JavaScript swaps text when language changes

+⚠️ `/de` pages now include their German copy directly and no longer load `js/translations.js`.
+Keep the `data-translate` attributes in those files for reference with the EN keys, but always update the visible German text manually.

 ### Adding New Content